codepath/android_guides/ViewPager-with-FragmentPagerAdapter.md

 This pattern should save your app quite a deal of memory and allow for much easier management of fragments within your pager for the right situation.

+### Replacing Fragments Inside ViewPager

+In certain cases, we want to dynamically replace the `Fragment` shown for a given page within a `ViewPager`.
+For example, perhaps the page in the `ViewPager` currently displays a list of items and we want to have a detail view show up when an item is selected.

+One of the easiest approaches is to have the page display a fragment container that switches between multiple child content fragments as [outlined in this tutorial](http://www.pineappslab.com/post/fragments-viewpager/) on the subject.
+You can view the [working sample code here](https://github.com/danilao/fragments-viewpager-example) as well.

 ## Set Offscreen Page Limit

 Alternatively, you can use the method `setOffscreenPageLimit(int limit)` provided by ViewPager to set how many page instances you want the system to keep in memory on either side of your current page.
 As a result, more memory will be consumed.
 So be careful when tweaking this setting if your pages have complex layouts.